Can we talk about how boring B2B content marketing is?

 Because it’s really, really boring.
 And usually pretty bad on top of that.

-It’s almost like these big, multi-billion dollar companies decided to personally fund content farms instead of using a small fraction of their budget on honest-to-God good content.
+It’s almost like these big, multi-billion dollar companies aiming for marketing success decided to personally fund content farms instead of using a small fraction of their budget on honest-to-God engaging content.

 Which, by the way, has some pretty awesome results if you do it correctly.

 So what exactly are you doing wrong?
 And what, if anything, can be done to make it right?

 That’s what I want to explore with you in this post.

 Everything Wrong with a Typical B2B Content Strategy

 In my digital travels, I’ve found five big, gleaming errors in the typical B2B content marketing strategy that lead visitors away from your site like a donut shop leads to diabetes.